mirairoad/NodeJS-Express-MongoDB-REST/README.md

 # Next Features
 - Frontend dashboard based on VUE.js.
-- Ability to create your own REST APIs without coding, pass the model name, hit the route, boom… Done.
+- Ability to create your REST APIs without coding, pass the model name, hit the route, boom… Done.
-- Admin can control and delete any collection from the dashboard.
-- API routes have the choice to be protected.
+- Auth for API Routes.
 - CORS can be controlled by the dashboard and allows only the genuine clients.
-- We are on GitHub
-- Create a community